Immigration to Tanzania

 For more information please visit: snowafricaadventure.com

 The official language of Tanzania is Swahili and English.
 This is a multilingual country.
 The Swahili and English are inherited from colonial rule, are widely spoken as lingua franca.
-These two languages serve as the official working languages in this country with Swahili as the official national language including second language speakers.
+These two languages serve as the official working languages in Tanzania with Swahili as the official national language including second language speakers.
 People here speak in Swahili more than English.
 Swahili is also known by its native name Kiswahili which is a native language of the people native to Tanzania.
 This is the language spoken in fourteen countries, namely Burundi, Congo, Kenya, Rwanda, South Sudan, Tanzania, Uganda, Malawi, Zambia, Mozambique, etc. Swahili is a mix of local Bantu languages and Arabic.
 Minor languages spoken by the country’s ethnic minorities are:

 For more information please visit: wikipedia.org

-Foreigners are allowed to drive in this nation with an international driving license.
+Foreigners are allowed to drive in Tanzania with an international driving license.
 Roads are in good condition mostly in the northeastern part of the country.
 Primary road connecting to Arusha and Ngorongoro in the western side, Kilimanjaro/Moshi in the eastern side and Dar es Salaam/Lushoto in the very east are smooth.
 Some roads in the rural areas are not in very good condition as most roads are chaotic and have large potholes, bumpy surfaces and rivers flowing over them.
 Conditions of the roads in this nation are constantly improving so you may see some sign boards of road works along the way.
 There are people who does not follow traffic rules, so be attentive while driving or riding a bicycle.
 Here you can rent a car here with a driver.
 According to the traffic rules, traffic runs on the left hand side of the road.
 Many locals often drive on the right side of the road whenever they see a pothole or an animal coming towards them.
 Always beware of poor roads, livestock, pedestrians and cyclists.
 There are only two lanes on the highway in the cities.
 Lanes are narrow and sometimes there are medians.
 Also certain roads have a reputation for bandits on the lookout, so it is suggested to seek local advice before driving around.
 The speed limit is below 80 km/h on the highway, in urban areas the limit is below 60 km/h and in rural areas speed limit is 80 km/h.
 You will encounter many unmarked speed bumps, so be careful while driving.
 Avoid driving after dark especially in high risk areas.

 Documents needed as a foreigner: